mrz1836/codepipeline-to-github/README.md

 - `github_token` is a personal token with access to make a webhook
 - `kms_key_id` is from the previous step (Create Environment Encryption Keys)

-Add or update your Github personal access token
+Add or update your GitHub personal access token
 ```shell script
 make save-secrets \
     github_token="YOUR_GITHUB_TOKEN" \